Democrats attack Georgia election law at U.S. Senate hearing in Atlanta

 But witnesses testifying at Monday’s hearing pointed to record voter turnouts in the November general election and the January runoffs that elected Warnock and fellow Democrat Jon Ossoff as evidence the system in Georgia isn’t broken.

-State Rep. Billy Mitchell, D-Stone Mountain, chairman of the Georgia House Democratic Caucus, also noted the lack of successful challenges to the election results.
+State Rep. Billy Mitchell, D-Stone Mountain, chairs the Georgia House Democratic Caucus.
+He pointed out the lack of successful challenges to the election results.
 While there were many allegations of widespread fraud in Georgia, none held up in court.

 “With the highest level of voter participation and the lowest number of challenges, why would you want to change that?”
 Mitchell asked.